-Second-degree murder is still an extremely serious crime, but less so than that of first-degree murder.
+Second-degree murder is still an extremely serious violent crime in Colorado, but less so than that of first-degree murder.
 This charge is generally a Class 2 felony.
 In Colorado, the sentence for a Class 2 felony is anywhere from 4 to 48 years imprisonment with at least 5 years parole.
 In addition, the defendant may need to pay between $3,000 to $1,000,000 in fines.

 There is a possibility that the charge can reduce to a Class 3 felony and carry a lesser sentence.
 This typically occurs when the defendant can prove that the act occurred in the heat of passion.
 For example, say the defendant killed a man in a fit of rage because he had just found his wife cheating on him with this man.
 A court might consider this to be a heat of passion crime and reduce the sentence to 4-16 years in prison with 5 years parole.
 For a Class 3 felony, the maximum penalty in fines would also decrease to between $3,000 and $75,000.

 Contact our Denver, CO Criminal Defense Attorneys at WeedenLaw

 We cannot understate the severity of a charge like first or second-degree murder.
 These convictions can and likely will affect the rest of your life dramatically.
 If you’re facing these charges and don’t know where to turn to next, you may want to speak with an experienced criminal defense attorney.
 Jeff Weeden has the experience you need to fight against Colorado violent crime charges.
 At WeedenLaw, we offer the best possible defense and representation to help you to move forward with your life.
 You owe it to yourself and your family to fight for your future.
 Contact WeedenLaw today for a free case review by calling 720-893-3831 or reaching out to us online at weedenlaw.com.